thecodemonkey/undressor/README.md

 ## development

-If you are a developer and are interested in the open source solution, then you will find here all the information you need to get the project running locally.
+If you are a developer and are interested in this open source solution, then you will find here all the information you need to get the project running locally.

 <br/><br/>